 If you have more than one loan, you may be able to refinance or consolidate your loans.
 Debt consolidation leaves you with one payment.
 Having one monthly payment is much easier to manage than multiple payments.
 You’ll also want to shop around, as it’s possible you could consolidate with a company that can offer a lower interest rate.
 Some of the top financial institutions that provide consolidation loans include SoFi, Discover Student Loans, Splash Financial, and CommonBond.

 Student Loan Rehabilitation Program

 Only federal student loans that are in default are eligible for the Student Loan Rehabilitation Program.
-This program requires borrowers to make nine monthly payments over the course of 10 months.
+This program requires borrowers to make nine monthly payments over 10 months.
 The payments must be made within 20 days of their due date to count.
-Once a borrower meets these criteria, the default status is removed from his or her account, collection activities cease, and borrowers are once again eligible for future Federal Student Aid.
+Once a borrower meets these criteria, the default status is removed from his or her account, collection activities cease, and borrowers are once again eligible for future federal student aid.